ondrej1024/crelay/README.md

 <br>

 ### HTTP API
 An HTTP API is provided to access the server from external clients.
-This API is compatible with the [PiRelay Android app](https://play.google.com/store/apps/details?id=com.jasonfindlay.pirelay).
+This API is compatible with the PiRelay Android app.
 Therefore the app can be used on your Android phone to control *crelay* remotely.

-I am also considering to add a more universally usable Json format based API in the future.
+Note: *the author of this app seems to have removed the free version of the app from the Google Play Store (leaving only the PRO version).
+For this reason and the fact that PiRelay is not open source I am considering to develop a dedicated crelay Android app.
+This will use a more universal Json format based API.
+Any volunteers who want to contribute to this app are very welcome.*

 - API url:
 <pre><i>ip_address[:port]</i>/gpio</pre>